MysteryPancake/Houdini-OpenCL/README.md

 There's [many ways](#parallel-processing-headaches) to force operations to run in a certain order.
 One way is using atomic operations.

-Atomic operations run with respect to ordering.
-They slow down OpenCL as it reduces parallelization, so try to avoid using them.
+Atomic operations run as if no parallel processing was happening.
+They slow down OpenCL as it reduces parallelization, so try to avoid them if possible.

 One atomic operation is `atomic_add()`.
-It takes a point to a memory address, and an integer to add onto the address.
+It takes a pointer to an integer's memory address, and an integer to add onto it.

 ### Plain OpenCL version